 The pedal is commanded by 3 knobs: Mix, Speed, and Repetitions which will adjust the effect sound features:

 - Mix: Controls the blend between the original dry signal and the wet processed signal, giving more presence to the genuine input wave or to the effected sound.

 - Repetitions: Sets the number of times that the sampled delayed signal will be repeated over the original signal, creating an echo effect and controlling its depth.

-- Speed: Adjusts the sample delay window, in other words the amount of time that the signal is delayed and the duration of the delay.
-To illustrate this factor, in the below figure the reverse delay effect is apply over two sawtooth signals with a different speed/delay window:
+- Speed: Adjusts the sample delay window, in other words, the amount of time that the signal is delayed and the duration of the delay.
+To illustrate this factor, in the below figure the reverse delay effect is applied over two sawtooth signals with a different speed/delay window:

 The circuit is implemented in two PCBs: the Analog PCB and the Digital PCB, linked by a 7-pin connector.

 The input signal enters into the pedal through the Analog PCB, being buffered and prepared to the digital signal processing in the Digital PCB.
 After the digital effect is added by the Digital PCB, the signal is sent back to the Analog PCB to be buffered again and be prepared to the output.

 The small input/output buffer board is a single layer PCB which contains 3 stages: the Voltage Bias, the Input Buffer, and the Output Buffer.

 The circuit is based on the famous 4558 dual op-amp IC, one half of it will be used as Input Buffer and the other half as an Output Buffer.
 The 7-pin connector will send and receive signals between this PCB and the Digital Board.